DPG is bringing permaculture to life across the Denver metro area.

 SAY HELLO TO OUR BOARD

-The DPG Board of Directors currently has nine members who volunteer their time to set the strategic direction of the DPG, organize events, coordinate trainings and workshops, and recruit new members and instructors.
+The DPG Board of Directors currently has three members who volunteer their time to set the strategic direction of the DPG, organize events, coordinate trainings and workshops, and recruit new members and instructors.

 Our Board of Directors is elected by and from the membership and uses a consensus based decision making strategy.
 Their role is to develop strategies and relationships that serve the greater vision of the membership.